 - Infrared – lamps use lightwaves to heat the person’s body, not the entire room

-You might see a few saunas with rocks that you can pour water over to let out a burst of steam but it is VERY IMPORTANT you read all posted signs.
-Those who try to pour water over fake rocks in an electrically heated sauna can cause fire, shock or can even get electrocuted.
+You might see a few saunas with rocks that you can pour water over to let out a burst of steam, but you must read all posted signs.
+Those who try to pour water over fake rocks in an electrically heated sauna can cause fire, shock, or even get electrocuted.

-Temperatures of saunas range between 158° to 212° Fahrenheit and the humidity is typically kept at 0.
-Some saunas will try to have humidity levels of 0-20%.
+Temperatures of saunas range between 158° to 212° Fahrenheit, and the humidity is typically kept at 0.
+However, some saunas will try to have 0-20% humidity levels.

-Most saunas are made out of wood or some type of wood material.
+Most saunas are made out of wood or some wood material.
 They typically have benches like steam rooms that also double as seats.

 Skin Health – Sauna & Steam Room

 Both the steam room and sauna will help open up your pores and cleanse your outer skin layer.
-Since each room is heated at such a high temperature, you are going to sweat; when you sweat you get rid of harmful toxins.
-Once toxins are eliminated from the body you have less risk of showing skin irritations such as acne, blackheads or rashes.
+Since each room is heated at such a high temperature, you will sweat; you get rid of harmful toxins when you sweat.
+Once toxins are eliminated from the body, you have less risk of showing skin irritations such as acne, blackheads, or rashes.
 Clear skin is smooth skin.

-Use of both will also help you shed dead skin faster.
-Your body sheds its skin every 30 days and when you use a sauna with the steam room you are helping your body shed your skin more effectively and efficiently, leaving you with that glowy skin look.
+The use of both will also help you shed dead skin faster.
+Your body sheds its skin every 30 days, and when you use a sauna with the steam room, you are helping your body shed your skin more effectively and efficiently, leaving you with that glowy skin look.

 Helps With Daily Skin Routines

-As we went over above, both rooms will help open and clean your pores.
-When pores are open your skin is going to absorb your skin products more beneficially, and in doing so will actually be able to help your skin in the way the products were meant to.
+Both rooms will help open and clean your pores, as we went over above.
+When pores are open, your skin will absorb your skin products more beneficially, and in doing so, will be able to help your skin in the way the products were meant to.

-The first thing people often notice after paring heated rooms with their daily skin care routine is the results.
-Skin care products take years to make and should do what they say.
-If you aren’t noticing results it is most likely because your pores are clogged and you are not properly washing your face; it’s not because the products are full of shit.
+The results are the first thing people often notice after paring heated rooms with their daily skincare routine.
+Skincare products take years to make and should do what they say.
+So if you don’t see results, it is most likely because your pores are clogged, and you are not properly washing your face; it’s not because the products are full of shit.

 Heated Rooms + Skin Care Routine

 Before you enter the sauna, make sure you wash your face!
 Water with a towel is fine, or a cleansing towelette would be great!
-I would recommend using the sauna before the steam room.
-Typically in facials, you get steam towards the end as to help keep moisture by your face to prevent overly dry skin and to penetrate into more layers of your skin.
+But, again, I would recommend using the sauna before the steam room.
+Typically in facials, you get steam towards the end to help keep moisture by your face to prevent overly dry skin and penetrate more layers of your skin.

-If you don’t do much as far as a skincare routine, I suggest at least investing in a nice cleanser and moisturizer.
-Preventing wrinkles is easier then reacting to them and no matter how superficial you may be, why have wrinkles if you can help prevent them?
+If you don’t do much as a skincare routine, I suggest investing in an excellent cleanser and moisturizer.
+Preventing wrinkles is easier than reacting to them and no matter how superficial you may be, why have wrinkles if you can help prevent them?

-Important to note: DO NOT do a full facial or skin care regimen before going into saunas/steam room or in the rooms themselves.
-The products will mix with your sweat and it can cause irritation and breakouts.
-Don’t roll your eyes, Linda, I’ve seen you try it before.
+Important to note: DO NOT do a full facial or skincare regimen before going into saunas/steam rooms or in the rooms themselves.
+The products will mix with your sweat, and it can cause irritation and breakouts.
+Please don’t roll your eyes, Linda; I’ve seen you try it before.

-I have my cosmetology license and while, YES, steam is used during some facials, we balance out the PH between steps to bring the skin back to a proper level.
-We are able to do this because the client is laying down and we have fresh, clean towels we wipe between each step.
-Since we keep your body cool and the steam only hits your face, your heart rate doesn’t rise to a high level and cause much sweat during the procedure.
+I have my cosmetology license, and while, YES, steam is used during some facials, we balance out the PH between steps to bring the skin back to a proper level.
+We can do this because the client is lying down, and we have fresh, clean towels we wipe between each step.
+Also, since we keep your body cool and the steam only hits your face, your heart rate doesn’t rise to a high level and causes much sweat during the procedure.
 Thus preventing sweat from mixing with the products used.

 Sauna Benefits For Your Skin

 Truth be told, going to a sauna is walking a fine line for skin benefits.
 Some skin illnesses will be negatively affected by saunas, such as atopic dermatitis, while others will benefit from the dry heat.
-A few medical ailments that will be benefited by the use of the sauna include:
+A few medical ailments that the use of the sauna will benefit include:

 A sauna can also help the reproduction of collagen, which helps your overall skin elasticity and helps promote new cell growth.

-Ever notice why your skin is better in the dryer months vs more humid ones?
+Ever notice why your skin is better in the dryer months vs. more humid ones?
 It’s because of the temperature and humidity.
 Saunas can mimic these benefits and be super beneficial for those who deal with oily or greasy skin.
-Using the sauna every day can help control your skin and its overly active glands.
+In addition, using the sauna every day can help control your skin and its overly active glands.

 Extra Health Benefits

 Because saunas can get to such a high temperature, it can be a great way to flush out infections that can cause colds and the flu.
-At the first sign of either, it is smart to spend some extra time in the sauna so you can start to sweat out whatever bug you may have come into contact with.
+So at the first sign of either, it is wise to spend some extra time in the sauna so you can start to sweat out whatever bug you may have come into contact with.

 Since it is a dry environment, you can flush the infections out safely without re-spreading it to yourself via sweat or things you touch.
-You also won’t infect anyone else since it is so dry and won’t be left over via sweat on the benches or surrounding surfaces!
+You also won’t infect anyone since it is so dry and won’t be leftover via sweat on the benches or surrounding surfaces!

 One of the great benefits of a sauna is you can enjoy one in the comfort of your very own home.
-They really aren’t that much and can be delivered to your home with the option of professional set up.
-There are a number of options on the market and the best part is you only have to keep it on when you want to use it.
+They aren’t that much and can be delivered to your home with the option of a professional setup.
+There are several options on the market, and the best part is you only have to keep it on when you want to use it.
 This means you won’t be charged an arm and a leg for your electrical bill!

 Steam Room Benefits For Your Skin

-A big thing off the bat steam rooms can provide for a person is the effects of improved circulation.
-Great for your heart health and can help promote the healing of broken skin tissue, which can help heal scars, diminish scar tissue and help heal smaller burn marks.
-Pair this with a scar healing ointment and you will see improvement in no time!
+A big thing off the bat steam rooms can provide for a person is improved circulation.
+Great for your heart health and can help promote the healing of broken skin tissue, which can help heal scars, diminish scar tissue, and help heal smaller burn marks.
+Pair this with a scar healing ointment, and you will see improvement in no time!

 Steam Room + Stress Reduction = Less Wrinkles

-Because the steam room has 100% humidity, it is overall more comfortable for people to sit in.
+Because the steam room has 100% humidity, it is more comfortable to sit in.
 The overall room atmosphere of the heat mixed with the water gives a very healing experience that can reduce stress.
 Why is this helpful?
-Stress produces a hormone called cortisol which is what gives people wrinkles and acne.
-Less stress means you got it Linda, fewer wrinkles and diminished acne.
+Stress produces a hormone called cortisol, which provides people with wrinkles and acne.
+Less stress means you got it, Linda, fewer wrinkles and diminishes acne.

-Unlike saunas, steam rooms will help release toxins that are trapped below the skins first few layers.
-Dry heat can only penetrate so far and this is where the use of a steam room can really go the extra mile.
+Unlike saunas, steam rooms will help release toxins trapped below the skin’s first few layers.
+Dry heat can only penetrate so far, and this is where the use of a steam room can go the extra mile.
 Steam helps loosen the toxins and aids them in getting released via the steam.

-While there are many benefits to going in both the steam room and sauna; the benefits for your skin really stand out.
-Go ahead, treat yo self and schedule in some time for those heated rooms after your workout!
+While there are many benefits to going in both the steam room and sauna, the benefits for your skin stand out.
+So go ahead, treat yourself, and schedule some time for those heated rooms after your workout!

 It should be noted that you should not enter one if you are under the age of 13 or are pregnant.
-Additionally, you should not ever spend more than 30 minutes inside, and new users should only spend 10 minutes to start.
+Additionally, you should not spend more than 30 minutes inside, and new users should only spend 10 minutes starting.

-Ladies, I’m just going to come out with it and be honest with ya.
-From thoroughly researching this topic it is important to know you need to keep your lady friend downstairs in mind when going into saunas and steam rooms.
+Ladies, I’m just going to come out with it and be honest with you.
+It is essential to know you need to keep your lady friend downstairs in mind when going into saunas and steam rooms thoroughly researching this topic.

 Yes, you can go naked in the steam room, but it is suggested you cover up your vagina.
-Exposing your vagina to such warm and moist temps can mess with the PH and cause irritation.
+Exposing your vagina to warm and moist temps can mess with the PH and irritate.
 In some cases, a yeast infection can occur.

-Your lady part wasn’t meant to be put in such extreme temperatures, and for those who are totally bare, you should really be careful!
+Your lady part wasn’t meant to be put in such extreme temperatures, and for those who are bare, you should be careful!
 It is highly suggested you wear underwear or at the very least sit on a towel!
-Those who have some hair are going to be better protected from the elements because you have a natural barrier if you get what I’m saying.
+Those who have some hair will be better protected from the elements because you have a natural barrier if you get what I’m saying.